Superlinear Hall angle and carrier mobility from non-Boltzmann magnetotransport in the spatially disordered Yukawa-Sachdev-Ye-Kitaev model on a square lattice: Thermodynamic properties at fixed fermion density: renormalized boson mass and chemical potential

 \section{Thermodynamic properties at fixed fermion density: renormalized boson mass and chemical potential}

-We first self-consistently solve the 2D-YSYK saddle-point equations (\ref{eq:saddle_point_imag_gen}) on the imaginary axis, using the numerical protocols described in App.\@ \ref{App:Numerics}; see also Refs.\@ \cite{Esterlis-2021,Guo-2022,Patel-2023,Li-2024}.
-These solutions grant us access to all thermodynamic properties of the 2D-YSYK system, and specifically yield the temperature-dependent renormalized boson mass $m_b(T)$, in accordance with Eq.\@ (\ref{eq:m_b_T}), and the interaction- and temperature-dependent chemical potential $\mu(n,T)$, as (implicitly) determined by Eq.\@ (\ref{eq:n_def_imag}).
-Fig.\@ \ref{fig:mb_mu_square_T_varg_fixedn}(a) shows the renormalized boson mass $m_b(T)$ as a function of dimensionless temperature $k_B T/t$, at fixed density $n=0.45/a^2$, and for boson stiffness $J=t$, for different spatially disordered interactions $g'=\left\{1,2,3,5\right\}t^{\frac{3}{2}}$.
-The corresponding values of the bare boson masses at $T\rightarrow 0^+$, used to tune the system to criticality, are $m_b^0\approx \left\{0.5,1.625, 4.1, 9.455\right\}$, respectively.
-The inset in Fig.\@ \ref{fig:mb_mu_square_T_varg_fixedn}(a) zooms on the low-temperature region, where it is indeed seen that the renormalized mass decreases with decreasing $T$ as $m_b(T)\propto T\ln(T)$ \cite{Esterlis-2021, Patel-2023,Li-2024}.
-At high temperature, $m_b(T)$ reaches an asymptotic plateau, which is less than the corresponding value of $m_b^0$ for the same interaction; this discrepancy stems from the fact that $\mu(n,0^+)$ at $T\rightarrow 0^+$, self-adjusted at constant density $n$ to get close to criticality, significantly differs from its high-temperature values, as seen in Fig.\@ \ref{fig:mb_mu_square_T_varg_fixedn}(b).
+We first self-consistently solve the 2D-YSYK saddle-point equations (\ref{eq:saddle_point_imag_gen}) on the imaginary axis, using the numerical protocols described in App\@. \ref{App:Numerics}; see also Refs\@. \cite{Esterlis-2021,Guo-2022,Patel-2023,Li-2024}.
+These solutions grant us access to all thermodynamic properties of the 2D-YSYK system, and specifically yield the temperature-dependent renormalized boson mass $m_b(T)$, in accordance with Eq\@. (\ref{eq:m_b_T}), and the interaction- and temperature-dependent chemical potential $\mu(n,T)$, as (implicitly) determined by Eq\@. (\ref{eq:n_def_imag}).
+Fig\@. \ref{fig:mb_mu_square_T_varg_fixedn}(a) shows the renormalized boson mass $m_b(T)$ as a function of dimensionless temperature $k_B T/t$, at fixed density $n=0.45/a^2$, and for boson stiffness $J=t$, for different spatially disordered interactions $g'=\left\{1,2,3,5\right\}t^{\frac{3}{2}}$.
+The corresponding values of the bare boson masses at $T\rightarrow 0^+$, used to tune the system to criticality, are $(m_b^0/t)^2\approx \left\{0.5,1.625, 4.1, 10.305\right\}$, respectively.
+The inset in Fig\@. \ref{fig:mb_mu_square_T_varg_fixedn}(a) zooms on the low-temperature region, where it is indeed seen that the renormalized mass decreases with decreasing $T$ as $m_b(T)\propto T\ln(T)$ \cite{Esterlis-2021, Patel-2023,Li-2024}.
+At high temperature, $m_b(T)$ reaches an asymptotic plateau, which is less than the corresponding value of $m_b^0$ for the same interaction; this discrepancy stems from the fact that $\mu(n,0^+)$ at $T\rightarrow 0^+$, self-adjusted at constant density $n$ to get close to criticality, significantly differs from its high-temperature values, as seen in Fig\@. \ref{fig:mb_mu_square_T_varg_fixedn}(b).
 Since $n=0.45/a^2$, the system has a density lower than the particle-hole symmetry condition $n=0.5/a^2$, so carriers are electron-like and the chemical potential decreases with $T$.
-The inset, zooming in on the low-$T$ region, shows that the main effect of increasing interaction $g'$ is a rigid shift of the $\mu(T)$ curves downwards, as stronger interactions broaden the high-energy tails of the interacting density of states $N(\epsilon)$, thus pushing $\mu(T)$ down to keep $n$ constant. \\ Fig.\@ \ref{fig:mb_mu_square_T_varg_fixedn}(c) displays the renormalized boson mass $m_b(T)$ as a function of $k_B T/t$, at fixed interaction $g'=2 t^{\frac{3}{2}}$, boson stiffness $J=t$, and for different densities $n=\left\{0.3,0.35,0.4,0.45,0.475\right\}/a^2$.
-The corresponding values of the bare boson masses at $T\rightarrow 0^+$ are here $m_b^0\approx \left\{1.375,1.565,1.74, 1.918, 2.0\right\}$, respectively.
-The inset in Fig.\@ \ref{fig:mb_mu_square_T_varg_fixedn}(a) illustrates that the low-$T$ slope of $m_b(T)$ increases with increasing $n$.
-However, the high-temperature behaviour of $m_b(T)$ is less sensitive to density changes than interaction changes, since the latter cause stronger variations of the value $m_b^0$ that tunes the system towards the QCP.
-Fig.\@ \ref{fig:mb_mu_square_T_varg_fixedn}(d) shows the chemical potential $\mu(T)$ for the same parameters as in Fig.\@ \ref{fig:mb_mu_square_T_varg_fixedn}(c): we see that the temperature dependence is less marked when moving density towards particle-hole symmetry.
-This feature will be seen in Sec.\@ \ref{Hall_results} to impact the results for the Hall coefficient $R_H(T)$.
+For comparison, the dashed gray curve shows the noninteracting ($g'=0$) limit of $\mu(T)$, obtained through numerical inversion of Eq\@. (\ref{eq:n_def}) with the noninteracting density of states $N_0(\epsilon)$, i.e., $n=\int_{-\infty}^{+\infty}d \omega f_{FD}(\omega)N_0(\omega)$.
+The temperature dependence of the noninteracting $\mu(T)$ is approximately linear at high $T$, while in the limit $k_B T \ll 1$ a Sommerfeld expansion reveals a quadratic evolution: